 You will be under local sedation (comfortably awake or lightly sleeping) during the procedure.
-In some special cases, the procedure can be performed under full sedation or general anaesthesia (completely asleep).
+In some special cases, the pacemaker procedure can be performed under full sedation or general anaesthesia (completely asleep).
 This will be discussed with you before your procedure.

 The cardiologist will inject local anaesthetic (usually just below your left collarbone) to numb the area.
-This stinging sensation will only last for a short period of time.
-When the implantation site is numb, the cardiologist will make a small cut close to where your current device is.
+The stinging sensation will only last for a short period of time.

+When the implantation site is numb, the cardiologist will make a small cut.
+The device is usually implanted near the left shoulder; however, the implantation site can vary, and this will be discussed with you before the procedure.